Jim Davidson: Controversies

-Alleged bigotry
+Accusations of bigotry

-Laurence Clark, a wheelchair user, performed a show called 'The Jim Davidson Guide to Equality' in response to Davidson's act at the Edinburgh Festival Fringe in 2004.
-Clark stated that he would refuse to perform the show if Davidson himself was in his audience.
-The following year, journalist Martin Fletcher described Davidson as "extraordinarily foul-mouthed, racist, and sexist" and a "throwback", whilst quoting television critic Garry Bushell describing Davidson a "family entertainer".

-In October 2006, Davidson was accused of making insensitive jokes about cancer sufferers, blind people, a woman in a wheelchair, and the recent trial over the murder of Damilola Taylor, prompting a woman to walk out of the show in disgust.
-Davidson vehemently denied the charge, claiming that jokes about blind people and cancer sufferers would have merited a "mass walkout".
-He also said the comments about the Damilola Taylor trial were taken out of context: "My actual remark was that I thought the killers should be locked away forever.
-And if she objects to that then that is her prerogative."
-Davidson was also quoted as saying "If what I was saying was true I would have got up and left myself".

-In September 2007, Davidson participated in the celebrity reality TV programme Hell's Kitchen and attracted negative media attention over homophobic bullying towards TV presenter and openly gay contestant Brian Dowling.
+In September 2007, Davidson participated in the celebrity reality TV programme Hell's Kitchen and attracted negative media attention over accusations of homophobic bullying towards TV presenter and openly gay contestant Brian Dowling.
 Davidson asked Dowling, "Are you on our side?" when referring to whether or not he would be participating for the boys' or girls' team.
-Davidson used the word "shirt-lifters" in front of him, and constantly asked if Dowling would like to try on one of "John Virgo's lovely waistcoats", which Davidson owns.
-Davidson later described himself as a "homophobic arsehole".
+Davidson used the word "shirt-lifters" in front of him, and regularly asked if Dowling would like to try on one of "John Virgo's lovely waistcoats", which Davidson owns.
 The programme was broadcast on ITV on 4 September 2007.

 On 10 September, Davidson was asked to leave Hell's Kitchen, following further confrontations with Dowling.
 After Davidson's exit from the programme, the BBC reported that the broadcasting watchdog Ofcom had received 46 complaints alleging that Davidson had bullied Dowling.
-Ofcom concluded that nothing unacceptable had happened, but ITV, the channel which had originally broadcast the programme, issued a statement, regretting Davidson's "unacceptable remarks".
+Ofcom concluded that nothing unacceptable had happened, but ITV, the channel which had originally broadcast the programme, issued a statement, regretting Davidson's "unacceptable remarks."

-Davidson again faced controversy in December 2007, when he made a joke about rape victims during a show at the Newark Palace Theatre, in Nottinghamshire.
-A local paper, the Nottingham Evening Post, stated that: "there were moments when he did stray too far over the line (most notably with a routine on rape)."

 Davidson has responded to accusations of prejudice by saying: "It is a difficult thing, comedy, and I'm on a loser.
-If I cured AIDS and fed Africa and ended Ebola and found that missing aeroplane I'd still be that horrible racist, sexist, homophobic comedian.
+If I cured AIDS and fed Africa and ended Ebola and found that missing aeroplane, I'd still be that horrible racist, sexist, homophobic comedian.
 By people, with respect, who haven't seen me.
 Or are judging me from the past."